 Meetings of the Board

 The term “full directorship” refers to the entirety of the voting directors of the BOD.
+Additionally, this term refers to the total number of currently occupied seats on the BOD rather than the total number of seats available.

-Quorum for the BOD shall be two thirds (2/3) of its full directorship and two thirds (2/3) of its Student-at-Large Directors and, for decisions to be legally binding, there must be one director greater than one half (50% + 1) of the full, voting directorship voting in favour.
+Quorum for the BOD shall be two thirds (2/3) of its full directorship, including and two thirds (2/3) of its Student-at-Large Directors.

+For decisions to be legally binding, there must be one director greater than one half (50% + 1) of the full, voting directorship voting in favour.

 In the event of the absence of the chairperson, a new chairperson is to be elected by the BOD at the start of the meeting.
 If the elected chairperson has voting rights, the individual must relinquish voting rights.